Mesa Pool Accident Attorneys

 Swimming pools offer a refreshing and fun relief from the hot sun, but beyond fun and games, pools can be the cause of serious accidents.
 Because of the presence of deep water, slick surfaces, and hard ground, swimming pools can be the site of serious and fatal injury accidents.
 While anyone can suffer injuries in a swimming pool accident, these incidents often have the worst effects on small children due to their size, susceptibility to injury, and inability to swim.

 When such accidents occur, victims can hold those responsible, often those in charge of keeping such areas safe and maintained, for their injuries and losses.
-The Mesa accident attorneys at Breyer Law Offices, P.C. understand the heavy toll that these accidents can take on a victim and the need for fair and full compensation to recover and cope with one's losses.
+The Mesa accident attorneys at The Husband & Wife Law Team understand the heavy toll that these accidents can take on a victim and the need for fair and full compensation to recover and cope with one's losses.

 Whether lounging by the pool or having fun in it, if a pool area is poorly maintained or does not feature proper safety features, a relaxing day can suddenly turn tragic.
 Slip-and-falls, drowning, and head trauma are some of the most frequently seen accidents that occur in and around swimming pools.
 While a pool visitor's actions may result in such incidents occurring, these accidents are often caused by hazardous conditions due to a pool owner's negligence, recklessness, or oversight.
 Common causes of these accidents include:

 - Broken/Damaged Pavement: When the ground surrounding the pool is in disrepair, visitors may trip and fall, injuring themselves on the hard ground by falling into the water.

 - Lack of Warning/Markings: All pools need warnings so visitors can take proper safety precautions, and without depth markings on a pool, swimmers may not know how deep the pool is.
 As such, divers may strike the bottom of the pool, resulting in broken bones, head trauma, and possibly drowning.